semaphoreci/docs/docs/reference/sem-command-line-tool.md

 #### sem edit examples

-The following command will edit an existing `secret` that is named `my-secret`, and will automatically run your configured text editor:
+The following command will edit an existing `secret` that is named `my-secret` by overwriting it, and will automatically run your configured text editor:

 ``` bash
 sem edit secret my-secret
 ```

-If the secret is on the project `my-project` level you can edit it with he following command:
+If the secret is on the project `my-project` level you can edit it with the following command:

 ```bash
 sem edit secret -p my-project my-secret